Giving up a Pet

 This section explains:

 CAP is a "Managed Intake Shelter" and there may be days when we cannot accept animals as we do not have the space to humanely house and care for them.
-CAP strives not to euthanize healthy, adoptable animals to make room for more animals.
-Please refer to CAP's Euthanasia Policies at the bottom of this page.

 The maximum number of adult animals we can accept per week, per household is two and this is subject to space availability.

-Kittens must weigh at least 2 bls and puppies must be at least 8 weeks old to be surrendered.
+Kittens must weigh at least 2 lbs and puppies must be at least 8 weeks old to be surrendered.
 This is because they must be large enough to be spayed/neutered at time of adoption.